 Do not change the library's code, which will change its behavior and make the annotated version inconsistent with the unannotated version.
-(Sometimes it is acceptable to make a refactoring, such as extracting an expression into a new local variable in order to annotate its type or suppress a warning.)
+(Sometimes it is acceptable to make a refactoring, such as extracting an expression into a new local variable in order to annotate its type or suppress a warning.
+Perform refactoring only when you cannot use @AssumeAssertion.)